Bermuda Grass

 • Goes dormant below 50°F (10°C)

-• Full sun required (minimum 6-8 hours daily)
+• Full sun needed (at least 6-8 hours daily)

 • Poor shade tolerance